davidclough/node/_documents/javascript-guide/javascript-guide.md

 [Firefox Developer Edition](https://www.mozilla.org/en-GB/firefox/developer/) offers the very latest cutting-edge tools Mozilla have to offer.
 These will probably be better than Chrome tools in some places at least.

 ### <a name="tools-jsfiddle"></a>JSFiddle
 [JSFiddle](https://jsfiddle.net/) is a website which allows you to create "web page test situations" or `fiddles`.
-Its main window is split into 4 panes, 3 input panes allow you to specify `HTML`, `CSS` and `JavaScript`.
+Its main window is split into 4 panes: 3 input panes allow you to specify `HTML`, `CSS` and `JavaScript`.
 A fourth pain displays what a page would `output` given the 3 inputs.
 This gets populated when you click the `Run` button.

-In the left-hand sidebar there is an `External Resources` link which allows you to paste URLs to a CDN for external JavaScript, e.g. a jQuery CDN.
+In the left-hand sidebar there is an `External Resources` link which allows you to paste URLs to a CDN for external JavaScript libraries, e.g. a jQuery CDN.

 If you create an account you can save your most useful fiddles.

 Most of the examples in this document were intended for the user to paste into JSFiddle, with the F12 console open so you can see what gets logged.

 ### <a name="tools-code-editors"></a>Code Editors
-[WebStorm](https://www.jetbrains.com/webstorm/) is regarded as acknowledged as the best development environment for JavaScript.
+[WebStorm](https://www.jetbrains.com/webstorm/) is regarded as the best development environment for JavaScript.
 It costs money.

 Two free alternatives that are also highly regarded are [Atom](https://atom.io/) and [Visual Studio Code](https://code.visualstudio.com/c?utm_expid=101350005-35.Eg8306GUR6SersZwpBjURQ.2&utm_referrer=https%3A%2F%2Fwww.google.co.uk%2F).